Instagram: Instagram Reels

 In July 2020, Instagram rolled out Reels to India after TikTok was banned in the country.
-The following month, Reels officially launched in 50 countries including the United States, Canada and United Kingdom.
-Instagram has recently introduced a reel button on home page.
+Then, the following month, Reels officially launched in 50 countries including the United States, Canada and United Kingdom.
+Then in August of that year, Instagram introduced a reels button on the home page.
 On June 17, 2021, Instagram launched full-screen advertisements in Reels.
 The ads are similar to regular reels and can run up to 30 seconds.
 They are distinguished from regular content by the "sponsored" tag under the account name.
+Despite the "TikTokification" of Reels and the parent company Meta spending millions on courting content creators, user engagement continued to lag way behind TikTok as of 2022.
+Then Instagram started rolling out a new feature with made Reels up to 90 seconds long beginning in June 2022.
+After a period of testing, a duration of up to three minutes was announced in January 2025.

+On February 26, 2025, Instagram Reels came under fire after numerous users reported a sudden surge in violent and graphic content appearing in their feeds.
+Meta issued a public apology, stating that a technical error led to the unintended recommendation of such content.
+A Meta spokesperson explained, "We have fixed an error that caused some users to see content in their Instagram Reels feed that should not have been recommended.
+We apologize for the mistake."